-Tim Kensett, formerly of The River Café, is Head Chef and serves simple, unfussy dishes with a focus on clarity of flavour.
+The kitchen serves simple, unfussy dishes with a focus on clarity of flavour.
 The everchanging highly seasonal menus utilise the abundance of exceptional Sussex produce.

 At the heart of the hotel is a large 60 cover restaurant with a striking black and white stencilled Elizabethan design on the floor, painted by local artist Amanda Lawrence.
 The restaurant also has its own inner courtyard, created as a lovely spot for warm weather dining.
 This highlight of the hotel has a Mediterranean feel, with interesting climbing plants, lots of terracotta pots and unique trellises made by the local blacksmith.
 The china used in the restaurant has been designed and decorated in England by Gabriella Shaw, and features leaves from native English trees.